- Categories:

 Python Rock track | Anna Osetroff © Queensland Government

-Explore another side of Lamington National Park when you head to Green Mountains (also known as O’Reilly’s) on the western side of the Lamington Plateau.
+Explore another side of Lamington National Park when you head to Green Mountains section (where there’s O’Reilly’s) on the western side of the Lamington Plateau.
 Be prepared for a drive of around 1.5hrs from the Gold Coast with 36km of narrow winding road before you reach your destination.
-Call into the national park information centre to grab a Discovery Guide then head a short way downhill to the start of the Python Rock track.
+Park at the Green Mountains day-use area and head a short way downhill to the start of the Python Rock track.

 Step into a green, green wonderland of World Heritage rainforest that gives way to open eucalypt forest.
 The views from Python Rock lookout will take your breath way—Morans Falls, Castle Crag and the Lost World stretch out before you.
 Marvel at the result of millions of years of erosion that created the valley and intricate escarpments and try your hand at capturing a photo that does it justice.
-Come prepared for a post-walk nosh-up as the Green Mountains picnic area boasts electric barbecues and tables where you can easily while away the rest of the day…
+Come prepared for a post-walk nosh-up as the Green Mountains day-use area boasts electric barbecues, flushing toilets and tables where you can easily while away the rest of the day…

 Twin Falls circuit